Jacksonville University logo

 • Accredited by the Southern Association of Colleges and Schools (SACS).

-• Hosts a diverse student body representing over 40 U.S. states and approximately 45 countries worldwide.
+• A diverse student body representing over 40 U.S. states and approximately 45 countries.

-• Offers popular academic programs including aviation management, biology, nursing, business, and marine science.
+• Offers strong academic programs in popular majors including aviation management, biology, nursing, business, and marine science.

 Timeline